dansmyers/AI/5-Decision_Trees/Notes/3-Information_Gain.md

 PB & J             No          Yes            Yes
 Hot dog           Yes          Yes             No
 KFC double-down   Yes           No            Yes

+Note: I will not accept any arguments that the breading on the KFC chicken counts as "having bread"
 ```

 In this dataset, `Is Sandwich?` is the decision variable of interest.
 Suppose that we're building a decision tree and need to choose the top-level split.
 We have two variables we could choose: `Has Meat?` or `Has Bread?`.
 We'd like to choose the variable that does the best job of splitting the two classes.